 “I chose to become a Katana-kaji swordsmith when I realized that “katana” wasn’t just a weapon, but something passed down from generation to generation. ”

-In the Edo Period, some 400 years ago, Japanese swords known as “katana” were widely used by samurai soldiers ruling Japan.
-The craft of katana making has dwindled as of the Meiji Period, which followed the the Edo Period, during which time Japan opened its doors internationally and restricted samurai privileges.
+In the Edo Period, Japanese swords known as “katana” were widely used by samurai soldiers ruling Japan.
+The craft of katana making dwindled during the Meiji Period, which followed the Edo period, when Japan opened its doors internationally and restricted samurai privileges.
 Today, kantana can only be seen in museums, private collections, or in movies.

-To Fusahiro, katana was no longer a weapon; it was a culture.
-It was a culture passed down and curated by passionate and dedicated people throughout generations, and he understood then that he needed to be a part of this culture.
+To Fusahiro, katana was no longer a weapon; it represented a culture passed down and curated by passionate and dedicated people throughout generations, and he understood then that he needed to be a part of this culture.

 Walking into the industrial workshop of Fusahiro and seeing the walls lined with various metal working tools brings you back to a time of the samurai soldiers.
 The dark, cool atmosphere drowns the outside world and immerses you in a sense of mystery.
-Seeing the katana for the first time in this atmosphere will bring goosebumps to your arms as you appreciate its elegant beauty, while acknowledging its deadly capabilities.
+Seeing the katana for the first time in this atmosphere will bring goosebumps to your arms as you appreciate its elegant beauty.